SethSmigelski/under-the-weather/README.md

 4. The tool will display the generated `<div>` with the correct coordinates and location name.
 5. Use the **"Copy Code"** button to copy the HTML and paste it into a post, page, or widget.

-The tool also keeps a history of your last 5 searches, so you can easily copy a previous result.
+The tool automatically saves a history of your last 5 searches, which persists between sessions.
+You can easily copy code from previous searches without having to look them up again.

 ---